- Records Disposition Form

 - Records Custodian Liaison – Each department should have one person who is trained in records management, who coordinates dispositions on behalf of the department, and who can assist employees with records management and disposition questions.

-- Records Management Working Group – The collaborative committee providing oversight and guidance to the Records Management process at UCF, comprised of representatives from offices with critical roles in the process of Records Management.
+- Records Management Advisory Council – The collaborative committee providing oversight and guidance to the Records Management process at UCF, comprised of representatives from offices with critical roles in the process of Records Management.

 - Records Management Liaison Officer (RMLO) – the individual responsible for interpreting the retention schedules for the campus community and reporting records dispositions to the State of Florida.